tarwn/lessthandot-hugo/blogs/content/posts/2009-06-01-log-shipping-for-dr-and-failing-back-in.md

 The basic steps here are to first monitor the status of the database on a particular interval.
 In this example I do this every minute in a different job.
 Note: watch your msdb job history retention.
 You can grow pretty fast when running jobs in short intervals.
 So if a database that is in standby is found to be online either by automated tasks or manual tasks, the database was brought online due to a disaster event.
 With the database online you can then script your entire backup strategy on the DR instances to start backing up the data the company is now relying on to survive.
 Let’s take a look at a script that will start you off in that direction

-In the below examples I&#8217;m using a database named DBA05 to hold my primary table that consists of the monitored databases and the scripts to execute to start backups rolling.
+In the below examples I'm using a database named DBA05 to hold my primary table that consists of the monitored databases and the scripts to execute to start backups rolling.

 sql
 IF OBJECT_ID ('DBA05.dbo.BACKUP_PLANS','U') IS NOT NULL